Fed's Harker says central bank should 'hold firm' on rates

 By Jonnelle Marte

-NEW YORK, Sept 27 (Reuters) - Philadelphia Federal Reserve Bank President Patrick Harker said in New York on Friday he thinks the central bank should "hold firm" on interest rates, pointing to a strong labor market as evidence that the economy is still growing as expected.
+NEW YORK, Sept 27 (Reuters) - Philadelphia Federal Reserve Bank President Patrick Harker said in New York on Friday he opposed the central bank's September rate cut because the economy is strong and said he thinks the Fed should "hold firm" on interest rates.

 Harker said that while inflation is currently below target, he expects it to reach the coveted 2% growth level over the next 18 months to two years.
 He said a robust labor market and strong consumer spending should sustain economic growth and lift inflation.

-"The labor market continues to show remarkable strength, and we’re creating jobs above the rate we need to keep pace with growth," he said in prepared remarks.
+"The labor market continues to show remarkable strength, and we’re creating jobs above the rate we need to keep pace with growth," he said.
 "My own view is that we should hold firm, letting things settle and watching how events play out."

 The Federal Reserve cut interest rates last week for the second time this year, after reducing them in July for the first time since the Great Recession.